 - Academic Awards:

 - include if applicable

 - list any groups or organizations to which you belong or any volunteer work experience

 - list what you enjoy doing outside of school-we want to know who you are outside of work and school

 More on Interests

-Be creative with how you structure your “interests” section.
-This is what interviewers will use to establish a connection with you.
+Your “interests” section is what the Student Committee will use to establish a connection with you.
 Avoid generic interests such as ‘travel, reading and exercise’ as this is what most students use.
 This is a great opportunity to make your résumé and yourself stand out.

 There is no need to say “References Available on Request” at the bottom of your résumé.
-Students should either include references or not refer to them at all.
+It’s best to either include references or not refer to them at all.

-Be sure to include all post-secondary transcripts.
-Generally students place their transcripts in chronological order.
+Be sure to include all post-secondary transcripts in chronological order.
 If there is a gap in your educational experience that is not obviously explained by your work experience or extracurricular activities, you may wish to explain this gap in your cover letter or in an addendum to the transcript.
-Students may wish to address any major grade anomalies in either their cover letter or, given the space constraints of the cover letter, in a note attached to the transcript.
+Students may wish to address any major grade inconsistencies in either their cover letter or, given the space constraints of the cover letter, in a note attached to the transcript.